E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/FBTS_MPI/FBTS_MPI_readme.rst

 Purpose of Module
 _________________

 The FBTS-MPI module implements the Forward-Backward Trajectory Solution (FBTS) to the quantum-classical Liouville equation [KapralCiccotti1999] developed by Hsieh and Kapral [HsiehKapral2012], [HsiehKapral2013].

 In the case of a many-body system that can be partitioned into a quantum subsystem and classical environment, this module can be used in the calculation of time-dependent observables.
 The purpose of this module is to provide an efficient and approximate method to study the nonadiabatic dynamics of these systems.

 Background Information
 ______________________

 In this approximate quantum dynamics method both the quantum subsystem and classical-like environment are transformed into a continuous phase space representation.
-This is achieved through a partial Wigner transfrom over the environmental degrees of freedom and a mapping representation for the quantum subsystem, wherein the subsystem degrees of freedom are represented by coherent state variables: :math:`z_\lambda = (q_\lambda + ip_\lambda) / \sqrt{2\hbar}`.
+This is achieved through a partial Wigner transform over the environmental degrees of freedom and a mapping representation for the quantum subsystem, wherein the subsystem degrees of freedom are represented by coherent state variables: :math:`z_\lambda = (q_\lambda + ip_\lambda) / \sqrt{2\hbar}`.

 Classical-like equations of motion are then used to evolve an ensemble of Monte Carlo sampled trajectories through time and the matrix elements of the average value of a time-dependent operator, (having undergone the Wigner transform):

 :math:`\langle B(t) \rangle = \sum_{\lambda \lambda'} \int dX B_W^{\lambda \lambda'}(X,t) \rho_W^{\lambda' \lambda}(X)`